btovar/lobster/hackathon_instructions.md

 You can monitor the work_queue_factory by doing `work_queue_status` while in your conda environment.
 You can monitor the lobster process status by doing `lobster status [lobster working dir path]`.

+This simple test script should spawn 3 data jobs and 1 merge job.
+If you see repeated failed jobs in the logs then you should kill the process
+and look for additional error reports in all the log files to assist in debugging.

 After the jobs are completed, check the output.
 In general, lobster output is stored in `cephfs`.
 For this simple config, there should be an `output*.root` file stored in `/cms/cephfs/data/store/user/USERNAME/lobster_test_*/ttH` that is roughly 8 MB.

 # Setting up a CMSSW environment for the simple example